MahammadRafi06/Migration_micro/my-website/docs/faq.md

 ### Can I start with a proof of concept?

-Yes!
-We offer several options for getting started:
+Yes, We offer several options for getting started:
 - **Free trial**: Limited-time access to platform features
 - **Pilot programs**: Small-scale deployments for evaluation
 - **Developer sandbox**: Testing environment for application development